cpkushwaha9833/nodejs_crud/README.md

-# produts api's (for checking all apis's in postman app)
+# produts api's (for checking all api's in postman app)

 1. create new product (http://localhost:8080/api/product/addProduct)
 2. find all product (http://localhost:8080/api/product/allProduct)